 Step 4: Job Prep required

 - A solid way to obtain experience after earning your physics bachelor’s degree is to work as a lab technician or research assistant.
-This will improve your chances of entering graduate degree programs and help you learn the fundamentals of applied physics.
+This will improve your chances of entering graduate degree programs and help you learn the fundamentals of applied physics and how to become a physicist.

 - You can also apply for a physics postgraduate degree once you have a job in research.
 Universities offer integrated postgraduate diplomas, such as an MPhys (Master of Physics) degree, and research-focused master’s degrees in pure physics that are intended to lead to doctoral degrees.

 - Participating in postdoctoral research initiatives can frequently make it simpler to land a job as a physicist.
-You can enrol in internship programs, independent research facilities, and university research fellowships.
+You can enrol in internship programs, independent research facilities, and university research fellowships as a stepping stone in how to become a physicist.

 Skills required to become a Physicist